-It’s a familiar story, one in which owners of strong brands like Burberry, Reckitt Benckiser and Diageo have benefited from throughout the last decade and in some cases far longer.
+It’s a familiar story, one from which owners of strong brands like Burberry, Reckitt Benckiser and Diageo have benefited throughout the last decade and in some cases far longer.

 The company has grown by about 8% a year in the last decade.
 That’s way beyond the somewhat anaemic 2% that FTSE 100 companies have managed on average.